Barton Street (Hamilton, Ontario)

 Barton Street is an arterial road in the Lower City of Hamilton, Ontario, Canada.
-It's also the longest street (21.0 km) in the city.
-It starts at the north end of downtown at Locke Street North and is a two-way street that stretches eastward through a number of different and varied communities in the city and ends in Winona at Fifty Road just west of the Hamilton/Niagara regional boundary.
-The street is divided in East and West portions, divided by James Street.
-However, the East designation does not continue through the Stoney Creek district (which includes Winona), which was a separate municipality prior to amalgamation in 2001, and the designation as well as the address numbering system were not restructured upon amalgamation, and numbers reset at the former city limits at Centennial Parkway.
+It is the longest street (21.0 km) in the city.
+It starts at the north end of downtown at Locke Street North and is a two-way street that stretches eastward through a number of different and varied communities in the city.
+It ends in Winona at Fifty Road, just west of the Hamilton/Niagara regional boundary.
+The street is divided along James Street into East and West portions.
+However, the East designation does not continue through the Stoney Creek community (which includes Winona) due to Stoney Creek being a separate municipality prior to amalgamation in 2001.
+The Street has had a negative reputation for years due to crime (prostitution, drugs, robbery, guns & knives), with residents of Hamilton calling the Street "Hamilton's Redlight District".